 The most dangerous incident of my paddling career occurred on the James River when a friend and I overturned in his canoe.
 Earlier, my water temperature gauge had registered 54 degrees and the air temperature 65 degrees.
 When I fell in, I felt as if a sledge hammer had struck my chest, and my buddy and I struggled to swim to shore – losing most of our gear.

-That day, the air and water temperature combined measured 119 degrees – within the danger zone says Stacey Brown, boating safety program manager for the Virginia Department of Wildlife Resources (DWR).
+That day, the air and water temperature combined measured 119 degrees – within the danger zone says Stacey Brown, boating division director for the Virginia Department of Wildlife Resources (DWR).
 She adds that although many variables exist concerning when the risk of hypothermia becomes more acute, generally if the air and water temperatures together are 120 degrees or below, wet suits are recommended for paddlers.
 Another major factor, continues Brown, has to do with the amount of time someone is subject to the cold water and air temperatures.

 Obviously, one of the most basic acts any paddler can accomplish is to always wear a life jacket.
 But in my many decades of floating and wade fishing Virginia’s rivers and streams, I would wager that most paddlers I have observed – whatever the season from the dog days of summer to the frigid waters of winter – were not wearing life jackets.
 Many, in fact, did not even have them in their craft or were just using them as seat cushions.

 “Wearing a life jacket is the best way to ensure your trip doesn’t end in tragedy,” emphasizes Brown.
 “It would be nice that people think of their life jackets as gear, just like with other sports, rather than required equipment.”

 Brown offers the following additional recommendations.

 - Carry your whistle or other sound producing device in case you do need to summon help.